Ultimate Casselton Real Estate Investing Guide for 2026

 Housing

-As for the rental residential market, Casselton has a median gross rent of .
-The entire state’s median is , and the median gross rent across the US is .
+In the rental property market, the median gross rent in Casselton is .
+The entire state's median is , and the median gross rent all over the United States is .

 Housing Quick Stats